catseye/SixtyPical/doc/Checking.markdown

     *   `jsr`'ing indirectly to a vector (which is done with a fun generated trick (NYI))

-*   `byte table`: a series of `byte`s contiguous in memory starting from the address.
-This is the only kind of address that can be used in indexed addressing.
+*   `byte [SIZE]`: a series of `SIZE` `byte`s contiguous in memory starting from the address.
+This is the only kind of address that can be used in indexed addressing.  `SIZE` has a minimum of 1 and a maximum of 256.

 ### Blocks ###